Location is everything for high-power DC fast charging

 EA had a marketing consultant talk to Rachel Moses, its senior manager site acquisition, development, and strategy.
 According to Moses, it’s not just a matter of where the infrastructure is going to be best utilized and where drivers might be headed.
 It also closely involves whether the site is close to power and whether it can dedicate enough space to fit cars and hardware.

-And then there are the feasibility studies, which include things like crime rates, the weather, or many other finer points that might disqualify a possible location.
+And then there are the feasibility studies.
+Moses doesn't detail what those involve for Electrify America, but for some other projects we've seen them to include crime rates and demographic information.
+Even things like microclimates are among other finer points that might disqualify a possible location.

 Overall, it also takes some understanding of commercial real estate—including, on each location, careful negotiation with landowners.

-They can’t be easily moved, either.
+Charging stations can’t be easily moved, either.
 So the next time you’re out at the corner of a shopping-center parking lot, pay some attention to these finer points—rather than just the big anchor store you’re next to—and you might see some logic to: “Why here?”

 Electrify America Cycle 2 major-matro DC fast charging